Warlencourt British Cemetery: Cemetery

 Designed by the English architect Sir Edward Lutyens and administered by the Commonwealth War Graves Commission, the Warlencourt British Cemetery is located on the D929, a road running between Bapaume and Amiens.

 The main entrance is along the northwest wall.
 At the far end of the cemetery, opposing the entrance, a Cross of Sacrifice is located.
-A Stone of Remembrance is positioned along the northeast wall and on the wall itself, is a memorial to 15 soldiers whose graves at Hexham Road Cemetery were destroyed by artillery fire.
+A Stone of Remembrance is positioned along the northeast wall, and on the wall itself is a memorial to 15 soldiers whose graves at Hexham Road Cemetery were destroyed by artillery fire.
 There is a further memorial to soldiers who graves are believed to be among those unidentified on the opposing southwest wall.

 The cemetery contains the remains of 3,450 soldiers who died during the First World War, with memorials to another 55 whose graves were lost.
 Of the interments, 1,823 are unidentified.
-The 1,683 known burials include 1,189 personnel from the United Kingdom but 339 soldiers of the Australian Imperial Force are also buried at Warlencourt alongside 108 members of the South African Overseas Expeditionary Force.
+The 1,683 known burials include 1,189 personnel from the United Kingdom, 339 soldiers of the Australian Imperial Force, and 108 members of the South African Overseas Expeditionary Force.
 There are also 51 soldiers of the New Zealand Expeditionary Force and two Canadians identified as being interred at the cemetery.
 A notable burial at Warlencourt is Sergeant Donald Forrester Brown, a Victoria Cross recipient who was killed in action on 1 October 1916.